angular/angular/aio/content/guide/security.md

 The following is an example of a header specifically configured for Trusted Types and Angular:

 <code-example language="html">
-Content-Security-Policy: trusted-types angular; required-trusted-types-for 'script';
+Content-Security-Policy: trusted-types angular; require-trusted-types-for 'script';
 </code-example>

 The following is an example of a header specifically configured for Trusted Types and Angular applications that use any of the methods in Angular's [DomSanitizer](api/platform-browser/DomSanitizer) that bypasses security.